 - They continue to engage in this behaviour even though it is obviously causing them harm.

-- They have tried to control their drinking or drug use but they are able to maintain this control long term.
+- They have tried to control their drinking or drug use but they are unable to maintain this control long term.

 - The individual sometimes suspects that their life would be better if they didn’t engage in substance abuse.

 - They do things that they later regret while under the influence of these substances.

 - The individual may be exhibiting the signs of physical dependence.
 The two classic signs of this will be increased tolerance and withdrawal symptoms.
 The fact that the person has increased tolerance means that they now need to use more of the same substance in order to get the same effect.
 Withdrawal symptoms are negative reactions that occur in the body due to the reduction or abrupt cessation of alcohol and drugs.

 - The person may be exhibiting signs of psychological dependence.
 This would include things like cravings, or the feeling of being unable to cope without these substances.

 - The person may fail to meet their work or family responsibilities as a result of their addiction.

 - They need to take time off work due to hangovers.